Matt Damon: Political and social views

 In another series of interviews in December 2017, Damon advocated a "spectrum of behavior" analysis of sexual misconduct cases, noting that some are more serious than others.
 The comment offended prominent members of the Me Too movement and the public for being "tone-deaf in understand[ing] what abuse is like".
 On January 17, 2018, Damon apologized on The Today Show for his social commentary, saying he "should get in the back seat and close my mouth for a while".

 In March 2018, Damon and Affleck announced they would adopt the inclusion rider agreement in all future production deals with Pearl Street Films.

 In August 2021, Damon sparked controversy after saying in an interview with The Sunday Times that he had only "months ago" stopped using the word "fag", saying that it "was commonly used when I was a kid, with a different application".
-This came after an incident in which his daughter left the table due to his usage of the word and "wrote a very long, beautiful treatise on how that word is dangerous".
-He denied ever using the word "faggot" in his personal life, and of the word "fag": "I explained that that word was used constantly and casually and was even a line of dialogue in a movie of mine as recently as 2003...
+This came after an incident in which his daughter left the table due to his use of the word and "wrote a very long, beautiful treatise on how that word is dangerous".
+He denied ever using the word "faggot" in his personal life, and of the word "fag": "I explained that that word was used constantly and casually and was even a line of dialogue in a movie of mine as recently as 2003....
 To my admiration and pride, she was extremely articulate about the extent to which that word would have been painful to someone in the LGBTQ+ community regardless of how culturally normalized it was.
 I not only agreed with her but thrilled at her passion, values and desire for social justice."